eric-sy/unet/README.md

 runs seamlessly on CPU and GPU.
 Read the documentation [Keras.io](http://keras.io/)

-Keras is compatible with: Python 2.7-3.5.
+Keras2 is compatible with: Python 3.6+